How To Mix Resin: Step by Step

 The uniform blending of resin and hardener is the foundation of a successful project, dictating the clarity, strength, and overall aesthetic of the finished product.

-Getting the mixing right ensures that your resin creation sets and solidifies properly, allowing you to showcase your resin pieces without any unexpected hiccups.
+Getting the mixing right makes it so your resin creation sets and solidifies properly.

 You might be wondering about how much resin and hardener to mix, well it just depends on the brand you are using.
 Each brand has their own set of instructions based on their formulas.